 APDS core data domains

-The recent announcements that the APDS specifications will form the basis of both the forthcoming ISO TS 5206-1 and the revised part 6 of the DATEX ll CEN 16157 have established APDS as the global standard for parking data.
+The APDS specifications will form the basis of both the forthcoming ISO TS 5206-1 and the revised part 6 of the DATEX ll CEN 16157, establishing APDS as the global standard for parking data.
+The technical work on the new ISO and DATEX (CEN) standards is complete and will be published in summer 2022.
+The NPP is the first large scale implementation of the APDS technical specifications.
 The initial development work on APDS was funded by DfT.
-The technical work on the new ISO and DATEX (CEN) standards will be complete by summer 2021.
-The NPP is the first large scale implementation of the APDS technical specifications.